-I am from a family of seven and am the proud husband of Christy (who graduated from Westmont College) and father of five children, one in heaven and three sons and a daughter in our home.
-I am also uncle of seventeen nieces and nephews.
+I am from a family of seven and am the proud husband of Christy (who graduated from Westmont College) and father of six children, one in heaven and three sons and two daughters in our home.
+I am also uncle of twenty nieces and nephews and two great-nephews.
 I live in Escondido, California, attend Grace Bible Church (http://grcbible.org/ )and work as a tutor with homeschool students.

 During my college years I desired to be a philosophy professor but as I came to understand that at most universities that would mean spending most of my time lecturing to large groups of students and trying desperately to get published on issues that were too esoteric to be of interest to any but those of the ivory tower, I decided that working on my own and being an educational entrepreneur (gasp!) would be a much better idea.